Skip to article frontmatterSkip to article content

 This may be due to an incorrect BASE_URL configuration.
 See the MyST Documentation for reference.

+My main focus in valorization is on open education, which I see as a crucial aspect of my role as an educator and researcher.
+I also believe that I have had greatest impact in this area.
 Open Education can be described as the (re)designing and sharing of learning materials, teaching methods, and practices that are freely accessible to everyone.
-Open pedagogy goes beyond merely making materials available; it also encompasses the open sharing of the associated didactic approaches and pedagogical strategies used to provide effective education.
+Open pedagogy goes beyond merely making materials open access available; it also encompasses the open sharing of the associated didactic approaches and pedagogical strategies used to provide effective education.
+It trusts on an evidence-based approach to education where the design of materials is informed by research and best practices in teaching and learning.

 My commitment to open pedagogy is reflected in my efforts to not only create open educational resources but also to openly share the pedagogical principles and methods that underpin these materials.
 This includes documenting best practices, sharing experiences, and fostering a culture of collaboration.
 I actively engage in these activities at local, national, and international levels.